softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

 5. Now perform step 2, and so on.

 The output from one step is saved as the input for the next step (or later steps).
 Steps may be repeated to tune or troubleshoot.
-Intermediate data may be inspected.
+Intermediate data may be inspected to validate desired behavior of a step.
+For the three provided inputs, you can check your results or skip a step using content from the `completed_workflows` folder.
 A variety of configuration details are tunable using fields in 'ISSTA_16_AE_6_config.json'.
-For the three provided inputs, you can check your results or skip a step using content from the `completed_workflows` folder.

 ######Step 2 requires virtualbox. (brew install Caskroom/cask/virtualbox)
 ######Step 3 may hang and must be run incrementally for large inputs.